M0S4YSH3LL0/whats-your-name-x86_64-linux-assembly/README.md

 Since I'm currently learning assembly and want to escape the noobish level I'm on right now, feel free to create pull-request with optimization for the code.

 # How to compile
+make all

+OR
-nasm -f elf64 -o name.o name.asm

-gcc -o name name.o
+nasm -f elf64 -o name.o name.asm && gcc -o name name.o

 # Output
 $ ./name